 Similarly, if caring for someone who has slipped to rank value 0 Fortitude, the character with first aid can bring them back from the brink if they reached that point within the last five turns.
 This period of time is added to the maximum amount of time a character can be resuscitated within if the wielder also has medicine (for 25 turns maximum), and boosts 'emergency care' ACTs for those with both skills by +1 RS.

 Power Skill: this skill represents a character who has trained hard in the use of one of their super human abilities, which may or may not have combat applications, depending on the nature of said power.
 When using this power, the character should receive a +1 RS on all actions they attempt, save where damage is concerned.
-The power so trained in is noted in the skill listing, such as 'Skill / Fire Generation'.
+The power so trained in is noted in the skill listing, such as 'Skill / Shape Change'.

-Repair / Tinkering: tinkerers are great at taking apart an existing item and either fixing or modifying it in either a minor or major capacity.
+Repair / Tinkering: tinkerers are great at taking apart an existing item and fixing or modifying it, in either a minor or major capacity.
 Tinkerers should receive a +1 RS on such efforts, whether fixing a toaster or adding a nitrous oxide feed into the fuel supply of their automobile, a bonus which is readily aided by other skills such as engineering or electronics.